marisbeautypalace/TabulaRasa/README.md

 For more Information also see:
 (https://rasa.com/docs/rasa-x/installation-and-setup/install/docker-compose/)

-## Connect Rasa X with your Git Reposetory
+## Connect Rasa X with your Git Repository

 1. Start Rasa X within your webbrowser and navigate to the "Connect to a reposetory" option